How do we treat mold sickness?

 Why Seek Professional Treatment?

 You may not even realize that you are struggling with mold sickness.
 But it is paramount that you take action, especially when you realize that you could have had a long-term exposure to mold.
-There are different options that can be considered when you visit the Centre for Biological Medicine in Richmond Hill, ON, and fixing the main issue such as the damage is the important factor.
+There are different options that can be considered when you visit the Centre for Biological Medicine, and fixing the main issue such as the damage is the important factor.
 Contact us today to schedule an initial consultation and learn more about your condition!